 - Giant Kelp Forest

 Together with all the exhibits, the aquarium also offers extra events, group tours and whale watching expeditions (departing from downtown San Diego).

-The unique and strange creature that will have you as curious as ever while observing it.
+This unique and strange creature will have you as curious as ever while observing it.
 Recently, a new seadragon had been discovered called the Ruby Seadragon, found off the southern coast of Australia.
-You can see the interesting leafy and weedy seadragons in the exhibits the aquarium.
+You can see the interesting leafy and weedy seadragons in the exhibits at Birch Aquarium San Diego.

 Now this sea creature is quite fascinating to learn about.
 Did you know that the male seahorse carries the young?
 The female will lay eggs in the pouch or slit on the male, and then the male will take care of the eggs until hatching time.

 Known also as anemonefish, and have a number of morphological diversities.Other species include Clark’s anemonefish, saddleback clownfish, red saddleback clownfish, and others.
 This one is particularly interesting in that the male is the caretaker of the eggs, similar to the seahorses.